*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 If you want to sleep soundly at night, you can put an alarm on your door.
 This inexpensive travel door alarm makes a HUGE noise if someone tries to open the door.
 Get another one for the balcony too.

-All in all, your biggest concern when traveling to Barcelona is petty crime.
+All in all, your biggest concern when traveling to Barcelona is a petty crime.
 And with some smarts and precautions, you can protect yourself.
 Can you add any other safety tips in Barcelona?

 California native, churro aficionado, and mom of 3, Justine Ancheta writes fervently about Barcelona and Spain.
 Since 2008, she's been eating burnt onions (calçots) and tripping on cobblestones in the Gothic Quarter.
 She shares tips on popular attractions, exposes offbeat non-touristy spots, and gives insight on exploring Barcelona with kids.
 Her next Catalan culture challenge: top level of a human castle (castellers).